microsoft/powerbi-powershell/src/Modules/Data/Commands.Data/help/Add-PowerBIRow.md

 ```

 ### -WorkspaceId
-Id of the workspace containing the dataset and table for row insertion.
+ID of the workspace containing the dataset and table for row insertion.

 ```yaml
 Type: Guid